-[frame style=”simple” align=”left”][/frame]Recent evidence suggests that palatable, high-calorie foods, think comfort foods like mac & cheese or burgers with fries or steaks cut half the size of your head, may have an addictive potential that can contribute to overeating.
+[frame style=”simple” align=”left”][/frame]Recent evidence suggests that palatable, high-calorie foods, think comfort foods like mac & cheese or burgers with fries or steaks cut half the size of your head, may have a person with substance use disorderive potential that can contribute to overeating.
 Impulsivity, obesity and overconsumption of such foods have been associated with addiction-like eating behavior.
-(I say addiction-like, because as of present, food addiction is not fully recognized as an addiction by treatment professionals.)
+(I say addiction-like, because as of present, food addiction is not fully recognized as a person with substance use disorderion by treatment professionals.)

 Current data demonstrates that impulsivity is a trait that predicts the development of food addiction-like behaviors, including excessive intake, heightened motivation for food, and compulsive eating of foods with high fat, salt, and/or sugar content.
 Is the problem then impulsivity or lack of impulse control, or does something in the food cause impulsivity?
 Compulsivity is a behavioral trait frequently seen not only in drug-addicted individuals, but also in individuals who pathologically overeat.
 In this study, researchers hypothesized that a high impulsivity trait precedes and confers vulnerability for food addiction-like behavior.